denostack/inthash/README.md

 ## Usage

-Generate random settings with the following command:
+### Generating Random Settings

+Run the following command to generate random settings for your hasher:

 ```bash
 # Node.js: